rahil627/my-programming-stuff/tools/terminals/terminals.md

   - "By integrating with other applications, rather than reimplementing their functionality..."
     - meant to combine your own terminal multiplexor (tmux, zellij), and other apps
       - considered great in combination with zellij
-  - GPU-rendering via OpenGL
+  - **GPU-rendering via OpenGL**
   - "vi mode"
-    - fish's vi-mode only covers the prompt, this one's covers the entire buffer!
+    - fish's vi-mode only covers the prompt-line, this one's covers the entire buffer!
   - made with Rust
   - https://github.com/alacritty/alacritty

 kitty
+  - PERSONAL NOTE: **overall sounds like a whole 'nother layer of customization and complexity**, which i'm just not ready for.
+I need simple sane defaults, not more customization!
   - overview
     - https://sw.kovidgoyal.net/kitty/overview/#sessions
     - philosophies: keyboard power-user oriented, simple / modular / extensible / hackable, simple configs